lamansky/2/readme.md

 toNumber('not a number') // 0

-// Can specify a fallback other than zero: toNumber('not a number', {fallback: 100}) // 100
+// Can specify a fallback other than zero: toNumber('not a number', {elseReturn: 100}) // 100

-// You can choose to throw an error for invalid inputs by
+// You can choose to throw an error for invalid inputs. toNumber('not a number', {elseThrow: true}) // throws error toNumber('not a number', {elseThrow: new TypeError('Not a number!')})
-// providing a null fallback:
-toNumber('not a number', {fallback: null}) // throws error

 // Option to round floats:
 toNumber('4.7') // 4.7